| |

 ambassadors set an example and act as role models for the youth,

+who we encourage to follow in their footsteps.”
 “I also want to publicly thank the Paris Horse Show President,

 Jean Morel, who is also a member of the ‘Jump for a Just World’